 Well, since vitamin C promotes collagen production, repairs free-radical damage, brightens up the skin, and has anti-inflammatory properties, it's hard to find any skin, at any age, that wouldn't benefit from vitamin C. If you are recovering from acne scars or pigmentation, you can benefit from it.
 If you are stressed and exposed to many free-radicals, you can benefit from it.
 If your skin is showing signs of aging, you can benefit from it.
 This is why so many people rave about vitamin C. It is, in fact, a very versatile and beneficial ingredient.

 Now, if you chose our Antioxidant Skin Boost as your vitamin C product, this is how we recommend that you use it.
 Every night put your favorite serum or moisturizer in the palm of your hand, mix it with a scoop of the Antioxidant Skin Boost (by the way, this product comes with a little spoon) and apply it on your face.
 You can also use this product with your favorite mask.
+Sally B's Skin Yummies has a great mask called B Green Mud Mask, if you are looking for one.
 No matter how you mix it, if you use it every day for a couple of weeks, it will give your complexion a healthy glow, while slowing down the aging process!

 If vitamin C is already part of your routine or if you try our Antioxidant Skin Boost after reading this blog, we would love to know how it is working out for you.
 Leave us a comment on our social media platforms or send us an e-mail to firstname.lastname@example.org.